 Professor Ustinov, one of researchers on the project, head of the RQC research group, head of the Laboratory of Superconducting Metamaterials at NUST MISIS, and Professor at the Karlsruhe Institute of Technology (Germany), noted that researchers have managed to create a new type of superconducting device that in many ways is similar to SQUID (Superconducting Quantum Interference Device), a supersensitive magnetometer based on Josephson transitions.

 The interference in the new device is caused by an electric field (instead of a magnetic field) that changes the electric charge on the island between the two nano-wires.
 These wires fill the role of Josephson junctions, and better yet, they do not require the creation of a break and can be made from a single layer of a superconductor.

-According to Professor Ustinov, during the research, the international team managed to show that this system can work as a charging interferometer.
+Professor Ustinov, during the research, the international team managed to show that this system can work as a charging interferometer.
 “If [we] divide the wire into two sections and make a thickening in the center, then by changing the charge of that thickening with the shutter, it is possible to make a periodic modulation in the process of quantum tunneling of magnetic quanta through the wire, which is actually observed in this work”.

 Proving that the effect is controllable and coherent is a key point, as well as the process being applicable to create a new generation of qubits.

 SQUID-technologies have already found their application in several medical scanning devices such as magnetocardiography and magnetoencephalography, as well as in devices catching nuclear magnetic resonance, and in geophysical and paleogeological methods of exploring Earth’s surfaces.
 This is precisely why advanced SQUID charges can bring about serious changes not only in the world of quantum computers, but in society at-large.